FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 The second of seven children, Deborah Read was born about 1707 to John Read, a British carpenter, and his wife Sarah White Read.
 It’s said that she received little formal education.
 Almost nothing else is known about her childhood.

-Deborah’s mother, Sarah White Read, made medicines.
+Her mother, Sarah White Read, made medicines.
 The evidence for this comes from Benjamin’s August 19, 1731 issue of The Pennsylvania Gazette, in which he advertised her “well-known ointment for the itch, with which she has cured abundance of people in and about this city for many years past.”
+To historians of dermatology, the itch was scabies, the infection caused by the parasite sarcoptes scabiei.

 On September 1, 1730, the couple entered into a common law marriage, agreeing to live together as husband and wife without formal approval by religious or civil authorities.
 He and Deborah were still teenagers.

 Deborah Franklin gave birth to two children.
-Their first child, a boy, named Francis Folger Franklin died in 1736 at age four of smallpox, a contagious disease that causes fever, vomiting and skin eruptions.
+Their first child, a boy named Francis Folger Franklin, died in 1736 at age four of smallpox... a contagious disease that causes fever, vomiting and skin eruptions.
 Their daughter Sarah was born in 1743.

 When Franklin began his frequent absences on government business, Deborah managed their businesses and sold such items as soap, medicines, chocolate, tea, cloth, feathers and lottery tickets.